hafidhaarooj1267/Ecommerce-recommendation/README.md

 Libraries used: Pandas, Plotly

-What I Did
+**What I Did**

-Loaded the dataset and checked basic information using data.info() and data.describe().
+1.Loaded the dataset and checked basic information using data.info() and data.describe().

-Converted Order Date and Ship Date into datetime format.
+2.Converted Order Date and Ship Date into datetime format.

-Created new columns:
+3.Created new columns:

-Order Month
+4.Order Month

-Order Year
+5.Order Year

-Order Day of Week
+6.Order Day of Week

-Performed different analysis:
+7.Performed different analysis:

-Monthly Sales Analysis
+8.Monthly Sales Analysis

-Sales by Category
+9.Sales by Category

-Sales by Sub-Category
+10.Sales by Sub-Category

-Profit by Category
+11.Profit by Category

-Profit by Sub-Category
+12.Profit by Sub-Category

-Customer Segment Analysis
+13.Customer Segment Analysis

-Sales to Profit Ratio
+14.Sales to Profit Ratio

-Visualizations
+**Visualizations**

-The following visualizations were created using Plotly:
+**The following visualizations were created using Plotly:**

 Line chart for monthly sales